Onuachu and Dessers lead Genk past Nmecha’s Anderlecht | Goal.com

 Onuachu and Dessers lead Genk past Nmecha’s Anderlecht

-Paul Onuachu and Cyriel Dessers were the goalscorers as Genk silenced Anderlecht 2-1 in Saturday’s Belgian First Division A.
+Paul Onuachu and Cyriel Dessers were the goalscorers as Genk silenced Anderlecht 2-1 in Saturday’s Belgian First Division A match.

 The Nigeria international scored in each half as the Blue-White brightened their chances of winning the Belgian elite division diadem.

-Unbeaten in their last four games in all competitions, the Blue-White travelled to the Lotto Park to take on Vincent Kompany’s side also in the race to claim the domestic title.
+Unbeaten in their last four games in all competitions, the Blue-White travelled to Lotto Park to take on Vincent Kompany’s side, who are also in the race to claim the domestic title.

 Knowing that anything short of victory would spell doom for their aspirations, John van den Brom’s men began the encounter on a bright note.